 Because of their sudden popularity which keeps on increasing, there are now hundreds and hundreds of different providers.
 Choosing one is hard enough, but choosing a good one can be even worse.

 Here are some of the most popular VPN providers.
-I personally use PureVPN, and each account allows up to 5 devices to be connected.
+I personally use Tunnel Bear right now, and each account allows up to 5 devices to be connected.
 So depending on the size of your family, then a single account could be used for your entire family’s smartphones.

-All of them are strong, fast, cheap, and they will give you the best protection that you can find, at the time of writing anyway.
+According to sources, all of these are strong, fast, cheap, and they will give you the best protection that you can find, at the time of writing anyway.

-Using public WiFi hotspots is never a good idea without a VPN, but you sometimes can’t help it.
+Using public WiFi hotspots can be risky without a VPN, but you sometimes can’t help it.
 It is understandable, but you should still try to avoid doing it when possible unless you have a VPN to protect you.